adn770/ppdf/docs/design-dmap.md

     -   **Outcome**: The `--llava oracle` mode produces a final `MapData` object that combines the geometric accuracy of the `FeatureExtractor` with the advanced semantic classification from the LLaVA oracle pass.

+### Phase 22: LLM-First Feature Classification Refactoring

+-   **Milestone 67: Remove CV-based Heuristics**
+    -   **Goal**: To eliminate the complex CV-based heuristics for identifying specific door types and stairs.
+    -   **Description**: This milestone streamlines the `StructureAnalyzer` by removing the brittle, pattern-matching logic that attempted to classify features based on their visual signature.
+This logic will be replaced by a simpler geometric pre-classification followed by LLaVA-based refinement.
+    -   **Key Tasks**:
+        1. In `dmap_lib/analysis/structure.py`, delete the `_is_stair_tile_fft` and
+            `_classify_door_type` methods.
+        2. In the `classify_features` method, remove the call to `_is_stair_tile_fft`.
+        3. Update the `_detect_passageway_doors` method to use a simple pixel count (`cv2.countNonZero`) to identify a passageway as a generic `"door"`, removing the call to `_classify_door_type`.
+    -   **Outcome**: The `StructureAnalyzer` is simplified to focus on core structure (walls, floors) and identifying potential feature locations (passageways) without attempting to classify their specific type.

+-   **Milestone 68: Implement Stair Pre-classification Heuristic**
+    -   **Goal**: To add a simple, geometry-based heuristic to pre-classify potential staircases.
+    -   **Description**: This milestone adds a pre-classification step to the `FeatureExtractor`, allowing it to identify shapes that are likely to be stairs based on their geometry, preparing them for LLaVA refinement.
+    -   **Key Tasks**:
+        1. In `dmap_lib/analysis/features.py`, update the `extract` method to find contours with a high aspect ratio that are roughly rectangular.
+        2. Pre-classify these identified contours with the `featureType` of `"stairs"`.
+    -   **Outcome**: The pipeline can now geometrically identify and pre-classify both columns and potential staircases before they are sent to the LLM.

+-   **Milestone 69: Expand LLaVA Prompts for Refinement**
+    -   **Goal**: To update the LLaVA prompts to include the full taxonomy of features it is now responsible for classifying.
+    -   **Description**: This final step ensures the LLM is aware of the new feature types it needs to distinguish between.
+    -   **Key Tasks**:
+        1. In `dmap_lib/prompts.py`, update both the `LLAVA_PROMPT_CLASSIFIER` and
+            `LLAVA_PROMPT_ORACLE` constants.
+        2. Add `"stairs"`, `"door"`, `"secret_door"`, `"iron_bar_door"`, and
+            `"double_door"` to the list of possible `feature_type` values in both prompts.
+    -   **Outcome**: The LLaVA model will be correctly prompted, enabling it to accurately refine the generic "door" and "stairs" pre-classifications into their final, specific types.